shivani091995/MineCraft/README.md

 ## MineCraft

-### Technology Stack -
-- Three.Js
-- React.Js
+## Tech Stack

-- JavaScript
+- **React**
+- **Three.js**: A JavaScript library that makes 3D in the browser easy to use.
+- **@react-three/fiber**: A React renderer for Three.js.
+- **@react-three/drei**: A collection of useful helpers for react-three-fiber.
+- **@react-three/cannon**: Physics-based components for react-three-fiber.
-- HTML and CSS
+- **Zustand**: A small, fast and scalable state-management solution.

-A basic version of minecraft
+This is a basic version of minecraft.

 ### Controls

 - For Movement - AWSD keys
 - Jump - SpaceBar
-- For Camera - Click anywhere on the screen for camera locking
+- For Camera - Click anywhere on the screen for locking camera.
-- For unlocking the Camera - press ESC key
+- For unlocking the camera - press ESC key
 - For selecting the types of the cube - Use digits from 1 to 5
 - Reset and save button